adaltas/node-nikita-docs/src/md/usages/sync_async.md

 ## Status

 Getting the right status can also be a bit confusing.
-It is quite common to condition the execution of an action to the a change in state.
-In such case, a call to `@status()` is associated to a condition such as `if`.
+It is quite common to condition the execution of an action to a change in state.
+In such case, a call to `@status()` is associated with a condition such as `if`.

 However, setting the value of the `if` property directly as the value returned `@status()` will give you the state of the current scope, probably not the one you expect.